Aetherinox/csf-firewall/README.md

 <br />

-_I hate AI.
-If you enjoy using it, that's fine.
-I have a few select emojis that I use which indicate whether my docs are talking about a folder or file.
+_I'm not a fan of AI.
+I guess it has a purpose, and if you enjoy using it, that's fine.
+I have a few select emojis that I use which indicate whether my docs are talking about a folder, file, or to note something of importance.
 I have written it all by hand._

 </details>